For if you forgive men their trespasses, your heavenly Father will also forgive you. Matthew 6:14

 In a parable Jesus instructs us about this principle of forgiveness, explaining the torture one may incur, if they choose to hold unto unforgiveness.
 (Matthew 18) Click here to read the recently submitted testimony this past week about how someone who was released from daily nightmares for over 40 years after they chose to forgive their deceased dad, remaining free of all nightmares since they made this choice one year prior.
 Like I said, forgiveness is one of the most powerful medicines you can take.
 So don’t delay.

-Forgiveness Declaration: Today, I choose to receive Your forgiveness for my sin(s).
+Forgiveness Prayer: Today, I choose to receive Your forgiveness for my sin(s).
 I also choose to forgive others, letting go of the person(s) and situation(s) that have held me captive.
 I give You the shame, guilt, anger, frustration, and pain that I have carried.
 By faith, I receive the peace and joy of my salvation in Christ.